 This past summer, President Barack Obama called on the country to double its use of electricity from solar, wind, and geothermal sources by the year 2020.
 One of the challenges with meeting that demand is that much of the current grid is not set up to generate and transmit power from “green” sources.
 Smart grid technologies—which, among other things, allow bulk storage of energy obtained from renewables, are more automated, and provide a more reliable, flexible network—will need to be implemented on a large scale if Americans are going to increase their reliance on renewable energy.

-Drawing an analogy to Internet infrastructure, Deese pointed out how Internet service providers routinely test new routing protocols with little or no ramifications.
+Drawing an analogy to Internet infrastructure, Deese points out how Internet service providers routinely test new routing protocols with little or no ramifications.
 “If Internet service is lost for 10 minutes, customers won’t notice or will spend that time resetting their wireless routers.
 A one-minute interruption in power service, however, might be discussed on the evening news.
 Therefore, it is difficult for independent system operators and utilities to test and implement new smart technologies because there is no room for error.”

 Creating a pipeline of smart power engineers